 Come on board and then kick back and relax while educators from the world’s first oceanarium talk about dolphins.
 Your guide, Terran McGuiness, will educate and entertain you with all kinds of interesting facts about these magnificent mammals, as well as the important conservation work taking place at Marineland.
 On board the tall ship Freedom, more often than not we are fortunate enough to see dolphins in the wild, interacting in their natural habitat – this is a great time to ask Terran any questions you may have about their behavioral patterns.

 There is no set sailing path, we go where the wind takes us.
-Complimentary soda, water, beer, and wine are included, passengers may bring snacks or a picnic.
+Complimentary refreshments are included, passengers may bring snacks or a picnic.
 After your sail, visit Marineland to complete this unique experience.
 Your ticket includes the sail and admission to Marineland.